Praveen-Chouthri/Drive_Wheelz/README.md

 ## Purpose

-This project was developed as a course requirement for a **Database Systems (DS) course** to demonstrate understanding of database design, implementation, and application development.
+This project was developed as a course requirement for a **Database Management Systems (DBMS) course** to demonstrate understanding of database design, implementation, and application development.

 ---